Welcome to Thursday, New West—it’s Ria.

 Open mic: standup comedy.
 6pm.
 The Terminal Pub.

 Making connections to counter loneliness and empower community.
 6:30pm.
 Anvil Centre.

 Trivia night.
 6:30pm.
 Kelly O’Brien’s.

 Victoria Hill & Ginger Drive Residents' Association Annual General Meeting.
 6:30pm.
 245 Francis Way.

 Open mic night.
 7pm.
 Georgie’s Local.

 Name that tune!
 7pm.
 Hops New West.

-The Interplay of Light.
-Featuring work by Robert Friedman.
+Best of the Crawl: a group exhibit.
 On until Oct.
-1. Gallery hours.
+29. Gallery hours.
 The Gallery at Queen’s Park.

 The best way to support us is to share us.
 We can’t do what we do without your support!
 Tell your friends and family to sign up—it takes just two minutes.